 If you want to stop your engine from destroying itself, you need to make sure you’re getting regular oil and oil filter changes.
 It may seem tedious, but you only need to get them done about every six months or 7,500 miles.
 If you drive an older car, the oil system won’t be nearly as efficient, requiring you to get an oil and filter change every 3,000 miles.

 Keep in mind, those numbers are just general estimates.
 You have to take into account your driving habits, how much weight you typically have in your vehicle, how much time you spend in traffic and more.
-To discover what’s best for your unique situation, you’ll need to consult the experts.
+To discover what’s best for your unique situation, you’ll need to consult the experts or read up on how to tell your car needs an oil change.

 Get an Oil Change at Fred Beans